GPP-Woo/GPP-zoeken/docs/installation/index.rst

 Installation
 ============

-You can install GPP-Zoeken in several ways, depending on your intended purpose and expertise.
+You can install GPP-zoeken in several ways, depending on your intended purpose and expertise.

 1. Deploy using :ref:`Helm charts <installation_helm>`